TITLE 8 SOCIAL SERVICES

 (b) Psychological assessments shall be reviewed for a description of the participant’s behavior, affect, orientation, capacity for appropriate decision-making, response to stress, cognitive function (awareness, memory and intellectual capacity), contact with reality and need for occupational, personal and social adjustment(s).

-G. Notification: The department shall notify the participant regarding the disposition of their request for limited work participation status in compliance with the requirements of adequate notice and notice of adverse action, as applicable.
+G. Notification: The HCA shall notify the participant regarding the disposition of their request for limited work participation status in compliance with the requirements of adequate notice and notice of adverse action, as applicable.

 H. Re-evaluation of status: A participant’s limited work participation status shall be re-evaluated on a periodic basis, as determined by the IRU or the NMW service provider, as appropriate.
 At the time of reevaluation, it shall be necessary to get an update of the medical or non-medical impairment, caretaking need, and any changes in other work-related factors.
 The IRU shall remain responsible for deciding whether a medical impairment or caretaking need still exists, and the date of the next re-evaluation for continued approval of limited work participation status.
 The NMW service provider shall remain responsible for deciding whether the non-medical impairment still exists and the date of the next evaluation for continued approval of limited work participation status.